wp-plugins/wp-symposium-toolbar/readme.txt

 1. Under the WP Help tabs, the first section of the options allows selecting Toolbar items for each role of your site
 2. Create your custom User Menu ("My Account"), here in a minimalist set to which the WPS Profile menu was attached, displayed along with notification icons for WP Symposium mail and friends
 3. Ever dreamt of attaching your custom menu to the WP Toolbar ?
 Now your dream comes true...
 4. The WP Symposium admin menu opens below a colourful Toolbar.
 It can have less colours, too.
-Transparency, as well.
+Transparency, as well. (theme Matala, by Nicolo Volpato)

 == Changelog ==

+= 0.21.0. =

+* Bugfix: Styles, default height of the first row in the Site Name frontend dropdown menu
+* Bugfix: Styles, issue with hover overlapping some of the borders, but not all
+* Change: Toolbar tab, option to force the display of the WP Toolbar for logged-in users, and hide the checkbox "Show Toolbar while viewing site" at the WP Profile page
+* Change: Custom Menus, add an error message when the same menu is being displayed for a given role on different locations
+* Change: make translatable the error string displayed when the admin leaves the page without saving
+* Bugfix: Styles, dropdown menus highlighted items inheriting from others for colour when no specific colour set
+* Bugfix: Styles, preview mode, font shadow not removed whenever H or V are unset, both for Toolbar and Dropdown menus
+* Bugfix: Styles, preview mode, borders "default" not working

 = 0.20.0. =